prof-rossetti/georgetown-opim-557-201803/notes/information-systems/apis.md

 Example request URL: https://www.alphavantage.co/query?function=TIME_SERIES_DAILY&symbol=MSFT&outputsize=compact&apikey=demo.

 In this example, `https://www.alphavantage.co/query` is the base URL.
 And `function`, `symbol`, `outputsize`, and `apikey` are the names of URL parameters.

+> Note: you might have to register and specify your own API key if you are seeing a message like "The demo API key is for demo purposes only."